6 Ways to Vacation Your Way to Wellness and Weight Loss at an Affordable Wellness Retreat

 Why is it that a vacation leaves us exhausted, bloated and broke?
-This summer, you might consider a more rejuvenating option: a wellness retreat.
+This summer, you might consider a more rejuvenating option: an affordable wellness retreat!

 A good wellness retreat will leave you feeling healthier and better rested as you re-enter the world.
 Perhaps you will even be a few pounds lighter as you continue a new habit you started.
 Here are a few tips to vacation your way to a healthier you this summer: